mattvenn/multi_project_tools/README.md

     ./multi_tool.py --copy-gds  --create-openlane-config --fill 16 --force-delete

-* Caravel was installed by caravel_user_project (599c0a77f2a8c40dbccdd604ea3ce08f2f8dc0a8)
+* Caravel was installed by caravel_user_project
-* OpenLANE was rc0.12 (as installed by caravel_user_project)
+* OpenLANE as installed by caravel_user_project
-* took 13minutes to complete on 3GHz with 4 cores and 32GB RAM.
+* took 13 minutes to complete on 3GHz with 4 cores and 32GB RAM.
 * LVS & DRC clean
 * main config adjustment was GLB_RT_ADJUSTMENT set to 0.8